petterthowsen/zen/README.md

 ## Running Tests

-Tests are organized by component and include both unit tests and integration tests.
-Each test file has a corresponding `.zen` file containing the test cases.
+Tests are organized by component.
+Most test file have a corresponding `.zen` file containing the test cases.

 To run all tests:
 ```bash